SUNRISE: The rich molecular inventory of high-redshift dusty galaxies revealed by broadband spectral line surveys: Introduction

 Therefore, to accurately depict the ISM properties, it is crucial to conduct in-depth spectral line surveys in individual sources.
 However, individual detections of molecular gas tracers beyond CO lines remain scarce.
 Apart from the Cloverleaf \citep{2022EPJWC.26500024G}, only a limited number of high-redshift sources have been reported with detections of a few species, predominantly only single transitions per molecule \citep[e.g.,][]{2003Natur.426..636S, 2004ApJ...614L..97V, 2005ApJ...618..586C, 2007ApJ...660L..93G, 2007A&A...462L..45G, 2006ApJ...645L..13R, 2007ApJ...671L..13R, 2010ApJ...725.1032R, 2011ApJ...726...50R, 2011MNRAS.410.1687D, 2017ApJ...850..170O, 2018A&A...620A.115B, 2021A&A...645A..45C, 2022A&A...667A..70R, 2023arXiv230802886R}.
 As a result, our understanding of the high-redshift ISM remains limited.

-In this paper, we report the first results of NOEMA line surveys towards two strongly lensed high-redshift galaxies of contrasting extremes, \apm\ and NCv1.143 from the {\em SUNRISE} (Submillimeter molecUlar liNe suRveys in dIstant duSty galaxiEs) project.
-This survey project includes multiple deep broadband millimeter spectral line surveys towards four high-redshift targets: \apm, NCv1.143, G09v1.97, and BR\,1202+0725, using NOEMA (this paper) and ALMA (Yang et. al., in prep.).
-The first results presented in this work highlight the detection of a rich set of emission lines in the rest-frame frequency from about 330 to 550\,GHz in two sources with very different ISM environments --- the dusty quasar \apm\ and the starburst galaxy NCv1.143 (throughout this work, we refer ``ISM environments'' as the ISM dominated by either AGN or starburst activities).
+In this paper, we report the first results of NOEMA line surveys toward two strongly lensed high-redshift galaxies of contrasting extremes, \apm\ and NCv1.143, from the {\em SUNRISE} (Submillimeter molecUlar liNe suRveys in dIstant duSty galaxiEs) project.
+This survey project includes multiple deep broadband millimeter spectral line surveys toward four high-redshift targets --- \apm, NCv1.143, G09v1.97, and BR\,1202+0725 --- using NOEMA (this paper) and ALMA (Yang et al., in prep.).
+The first results presented in this work highlight the detection of a rich set of emission lines in the rest-frame frequency from about 330 to 550\,GHz in two sources with very different ISM environments --- the dusty quasar \apm\ and the starburst galaxy NCv1.143 (throughout this work, we use the term ``ISM environments'' to refer either AGN- or starburst-dominated ISM).
 These comprehensive and unbiased line surveys, spanning a continuous bandwidth, are essential for detecting multiple transitions of molecules beyond CO.
-They allow us to study the ISM by probing a large range of conditions of the ISM, provide rich and robust ISM diagnostic tool sets, ameliorate our current potentially biased understanding of the physics and chemistry of the ISM, and reveal how various extreme ISM environments influence its properties.
+They allow us to study the ISM by probing a large range of ISM conditions, provide rich and robust ISM diagnostic tool sets, improve our current potentially biased understanding of the physics and chemistry of the ISM, and reveal how various extreme ISM environments influence its properties.